-When it comes to real wood flooring, there is really impressive variety and choice of wood species that are used in the production of many types of wood flooring.
-With so much choice offered on the market, we understand that it can be pretty hard for you to choose.
-Are there wood species that are better, more beautiful, more durable and solid?
-It is impossible to answer this question, since all wood species used in the production of solid wood and engineered wood floors come with their benefits and have their advantages and disadvantages.
+When it comes to real wood flooring, there is a really impressive variety and choice of wood species that are used in the production of many types of wood flooring.
+With so many choices offered on the market, we understand that it can be pretty hard for you to choose.
+Are there wood species that are better, more beautiful, more durable and more solid?
+It is impossible to answer this question since all wood species used in the production of solid wood and engineered wood floors come with their benefits and have their advantages and disadvantages.

 Birch and beech along with oak are probably the most popular wood species used for the production and manufacturing of domestic wooden flooring.
 Especially in the Scandinavian countries and for interiors that are inspired by the Nordic style, both birch and beech work amazing in terms of appearance thanks to their clean, simple, minimalistic look.